Alluvial Soil

 This has finer particles such as silt and clay.

-Highly fertile and suitable to plant such crops as sugarcane, wheat, and rice.
+Highly fertile and suitable for planting such crops as sugarcane, wheat, and rice.

 Occurring in the low portions of river valleys.